abergsneider/APA7-modelo/README.md

 - [ ] Be sure to cite your sources in ```bibliography.bib```.
 If you use Google Scholar to find your sources, it will provide you with ```bibtex``` output under the "cite" option.

 # Overleaf
-Want to take your thesis writing ***to the cloud?!?!*** Or, you know, don't want to install the ~3GB girthy monstrosity that is LaTeX on your pristine machine?
-Use [ShareLaTeX](https://www.sharelatex.com/).
 Recomiendo el uso de [Overleaf](https://www.overleaf.com), el cual es un compilador con servidores en la nube el cual evita la necesidad de instalar LaTeX en un computador personal.
 A si mismo, permite la colaboracion entre varios colegas.

 # Preguntas?